Raquel Welch Says She Thought Burt Reynolds Was ‘The Hottest Thing’ When She First Laid Eyes On Him

 “I thought, ‘I haven’t got a hope in hell.’
 I mean, nobody is even going to see me in this scene.
 You can’t take your eyes off him.”

-Welch also recalled Reynolds; “crooked smile and very naughty sense of humor,” describing him as “somewhere between a jock and a cowboy.”
+Welch also recalled Reynolds’ “crooked smile and very naughty sense of humor,” describing him as “somewhere between a jock and a cowboy.”

 “In my book, you can’t get much better than that,” Welch said of Reynolds’ magnetism.